Tanks in the German Army: World War I

 By the time of the arrival of the Sturmpanzerwagen, the Germans had already successfully developed their own brand of armor-piercing projectile as well.
 Near the end of the First World War, it was clear that the A7V was a failure, being too slow and clumsy in action and slow to build.
 Therefore, it was decided that a lighter tank was required which could spearhead assaults and which could be mass-produced and was called the Sturmpanzerwagen Oberschlesien.

 Thirteen companies bid for the contract and in the middle of 1918 construction of a design by Captain Müller was assigned to the Oberschlesien Eisenwerk of Gleiwitz, which had partially completed two prototypes by October 1918.
 It was a radical design for a fast-moving, lightly armored assault tank.

 The Oberschlesien included a track which was placed under the tank and only wrapped around half of it.
 The design sacrificed armor for the sake of speed and only required a 180 hp engine for the 19 LT body, giving it a projected ground speed of 14 km/h.

 The tank featured such advanced features as a main cannon mounted on top of the tank in a central revolving turret, separate fighting and engine compartments, a rear-mounted engine and a low track run.
 Neither the ordered test models nor the improved Oberschlesien II already planned were finished before the end of the war.

-In the end, time running out on the new designs and the limitations of the A7V design, and being a part of the losing side of a war and fighting on the defensive, all led to a very average first try in the realm of tank design for the Germans.
+In the end, time running out for the creation of new designs, the limitations of the A7V plan, and being a part of the losing side of a war while fighting on the defensive was adding high levels of tension to the Oberschlesien's production.
+These disadvantages and the pressure-filled environment are said to be what led to a very average first creation within the realm of tank design for the Germans.